Fooodo / Docs

 Two webhooks are involved:

-Both are bearer-token authenticated with separate secrets.
-If you are operating a Fooodo deployment, both secrets need to be set; if you are integrating against Fooodo as a partner, you will not normally see these.
+If you are operating a Fooodo deployment, the menu-app secret is provisioned during onboarding.
+If you are integrating against Fooodo as a partner, you will not normally see either of these.

 What partners see